phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_gradient.md

 | [Matplotlib](https://matplotlib.org/users/installing.html) | 3.0+ | `pip list \| grep matplotlib` |
 | [Colorspace](https://python-colorspace.readthedocs.io/en/latest/installation.html) or with [pip](https://pypi.org/project/colorspace/)| any | `pip list \| grep colorspace`|

-## Modeling traveling up a gradient with BioNetGen
+## Modeling an increasing ligand gradient with a BioNetGen function

 To model an increasing concentration of ligand corresponding to a bacterium moving up an attractant gradient, we will increase the background ligand concentration at an exponential rate.